ghfbsd/deroff/README.md

     - did not output text after in-line equation properly
     - did not handle in-line equation at end of line-ending sentence

+  deroff handles These omissions properly now.

-* Fix mistaken parsing of \\$n in macro definition as in-line equation
+* Fix mistaken parsing of \\\\$n in macro definition as in-line equation

+* Print out what is in blocks of text in the various macro packages (-me, -ms, etc.) by default.
+Previously, these were, oddly, left out.